-There are different sizes and types of restraints for children from newborn size to the child almost large enough for an adult safety belt.
+There are different sizes and types of restraints for children from newborn size to the child almost large enough for an adult seat belt.
 Always check the child seat Owner's Manual to make sure you have the correct seat for your child.
+Carefully read and follow all the instructions and warnings in the child restraint Owner's Manual and on all the labels attached to the child restraint.